-Summary of Recommendations Category Recommendation Non-Resident Pricing Used to offset activity, program, and service tax dollar support, to manage enrollment demand, or to allow residential priority.
-BerryDunn recommends that the Departm consider developing a non-resident pricing policy to outline activities and services from the pricing policy to outline activities and services from the pricing policy to outline activities and services from the pricing policy to outline activities and services from the pricing policy to outline activities and services from the pricing policy to outline activities and services from the pricing policy to outline activities and services from the pricing policy to outline activities and services from the pricing policy to outline activities and services from the pricing policy to outline activities and services from the pricing policy to outline activities and services from the pricing policy to outline activities and services from the pricing policy to outline activities and services from the pricing policy to outline activities and services from the pricing policy to outline activities and services from the pricing policy to outline activities and services from the pricing policy to outline activities and services from the pricing policy to outline activities and services from the pricing policy to outline activities and Many agencies use some form of non-resident surcharge pricing.
+Summary of Recommendations Category Recommendation Recommendation 7 Non-Resident Pricing Many agencies use some form of non-resident surcharge pricing.
 Non-resident pricing is used to offset activity, program, and service tax dollar support, to manage enrollments or demand, or to allow residential priority.
-BerryDunn recommends that the Department consider developing a non-resident pricing policy to outline activities and services for which non-resident pricing applies and to establish a consistent methodology for calculating non-resident price levels.
-8 BerryDunn recommends that the Department consider utilizing pricing strategies to ass with the development of new fees for activities and services as well as to help guide methodologies for adjusting current fee levels according to desired outcomes.
+BerryDunn recommends that the Department consider developing a non-resident pricing policy to outline activities and services for which non-resident pricing applies and to establish a consistent methodology for calculating non- resident price levels.
+8 General Pricing BerryDunn recommends that the Department consider utilizing pricing strategies to assist with the development of new fees for activities and services as well as to help guide methodologies for adjusting current fee levels according to desired outcomes.
 9 Revenue Forecasting / Budget Development BerryDunn recommends that the Department continue the practice, begun in FY 2021, of forecasting revenues based on prior year actuals.
-This is a common technique used for revenue forecasting for budget development purposes agencies across the county use. adjustment in accordance with budgetary requirements, staff effort, and custom service volume.
-The Department should undertake a thorough fee review every BerryDunn recommends that the Department review all fee levels annually and consider adjustment in accordance with budgetary requirements, staff effort, and customer and service volume.
+This is a common technique used for revenue forecasting for budget development purposes agencies across the county use.
+10 Fee Monitoring BerryDunn recommends that the Department review all fee levels annually and consider adjustment in accordance with budgetary requirements, staff effort, and customer and service volume.
 The Department should undertake a thorough fee review every two to five years, or when major personnel or budgetary adjustments are made, or if macroeconomic events occur.
 11 Transparency BerryDunn recommends that the Department prepare an annual cost recovery and fiscal review to be presented to staff, stakeholders, City leadership, and the City Council.
 The review should highlight current success and challenges related to cost recovery goals and other established performance metrics.